 Taiwan sweeps US in 1st day of International Crown

-OWINGS MILLS, Maryland (AP) — Yani Tseng made a 12-foot birdie putt on the 18th hole to give Taiwan a sweep of the top-seeded United States in the opening round of the International Crown on Thursday.
+Yani Tseng made a 12-foot birdie putt on the 18th hole to give Taiwan a sweep of the Americans in the opening round of the 32-player, eight-team tournament Thursday.

-Tseng and Phoebe Yao never trailed in a 1-up win over Stacy Lewis and Lexi Thompson.
-Earlier, Candie Kung and Teresa Lu beat Paula Creamer and Cristie Kerr 4 and 3.
+Tseng and Phoebe Yao never trailed in a 1-up win over Stacy Lewis and Lexi Thompson after Candie Kung and Teresa Lu beat Paula Creamer and Cristie Kerr 4 and 3.

 Each team receives two points for a win and one for a tie.
 The U.S. was the only team that failed to secure a point on the first day.

-On Friday, the United States (0 points) will face Spain (3) in Pool A, and Taiwan (4) will take on Thailand (1).
-Pool B matchups are Japan (3) against South Korea (2), and Australia (2) versus Sweden (1).
+On Friday, the United States will face Spain (3 points) in Pool A, and Taiwan (4) will take on Thailand (1).
+Pool B matchups are Japan (3) against Australia (2) and South Korea (2) versus Sweden (1).

 Japan took the lead in Pool B with a strong performance against Sweden.
 Although the Japanese team of Ai Miyazato and Sakura Yokomine led from start to finish, it took a birdie on No. 18 by Yokomine to secure a 2-up win over Pernilla Lindberg and Mikaela Parmlid.